-- Vulnerability of disclosure of information on the implementation of the initialization vector of the SSL / TLS protocol (BEAST) with an amount of 5 and 27% of medium risk - SSL Medium Strength Cipher Suites Supported with an amount of 4 and a 22% of medium risk
+• Vulnerability of disclosure of information on the implementation of the initialization vector of the SSL / TLS protocol (BEAST) with a total count of 5 systems affected.

+• SSL Medium Strength Cipher Suites Supported with a total count of 3 systems affected.